lvasquez/lvasquez.github.io/_posts/2015-01-19-JavaScript-IO-MySql.md

 the Kendo UI components because are really easy to use and I always like show that we can use this components with different technologies with the same functionality.
 If you saw one of my last posts, I used ASP WebApi with RavenDB in the server side but this time I will use Express and Mysql.

-So basically these are the technologies used
+So these are the technologies used

 Server Side: